a man pushing a blue ball uphill

 It is essential to recognize that most people suffering from severe addictions to drugs and alcohol problems rarely become homeless because of their addiction.

-They become homeless because they lost their job or became ill or disabled.
+People become homeless because of financial hardship.
+They lost their job or became ill or disabled.
 People also become sick from the unrelenting stress associated with living in extreme poverty.

 Federally Qualified Treatment Classifications